MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Introduction

 \subsection{Contributions}

-To mitigate the current limitations of existing cybersecurity frameworks, we propose \textit{MORPHEUS} (fraMework for Organizational Resilience and Psychology-based Human factors for Effective Understanding of Security).
-It constitutes an all-encompassing, multidimensional model of human factors within cybersecurity, thereby serving as a systematic basis for proactive strategies that improve overall organizational resilience.
-In this way, MORPHEUS aims at contributing to the existing state-of-the-art by the following means: \begin{enumerate}
+To mitigate the current limitations of existing cybersecurity frameworks, we propose \textit{MORPHEUS} (Multidimensional framework for Organizational Resilience and Psychology-based Human factors for Effective Understanding of Security).
+It constitutes a comprehensive synthesis and multidimensional model of human factors within cybersecurity, thereby serving as a systematic lens for proactive strategies that improve overall organizational resilience.
+In this way, MORPHEUS aims at contributing to the existing state-of-the-art by the following means: